About the Blogger

 The big finish to the 2009 Deficit Drama Part Two is on the way, a $25 billion cornucopia of lousy choices, tough decisions, and general gloominess about the state’s deficit problems.
 So let’s see where things stand.

-[Audio clip: view full post to listen] [The so-called 'Big Five' announce the deficit deal.
+[The so-called 'Big Five' announce the deficit deal.
 Listen to the audio of this announcement above.]
-A local government official made a comment Monday afternoon, a few hours before the $25 billion deficit … Continue reading
+A local government official made a comment Monday afternoon, a few hours before the $25 billion deficit deal was reached, that seems to encapsulate … Continue reading

 Governor Schwarzenegger and legislative leaders strike $26 billion deficit deal.
 Still working on details… check back later and/or via Twitter.